Assamakka: Population

 The town itself has long been a Tuareg encampment at a strategic desert well.
 What small population which is found here are nomadic or semi nomadic Tuareg, many of whom engage in cross border trade with Tuareg communities to the north and south, or pass through this area around the brief rainy season of the Azawagh plains to the far southwest.

 The area is dominated by Tuareg tribal populations, as well as nomadic minorities, including Hassaniyya-speaking Moors (also called Azawagh Arabs, not to be confused with Niger's Diffa Arabs) in the northwest border regions of Niger.
 The Azawagh area is the centre for the Iwellemeden Kel Denneg federation.

 The town itself has grown as a transit point for migrants from sub-Saharan Africa to the Maghreb.
 Trucks from the south drop off migrants here, who must then arrange trips over the border.
 Consequently, the small population is ethnically diverse and fluctuates.
 Illegal migrants deported south from Algeria are also returned here, sometimes in large numbers.

 Tuareg insurgency

-Several disputed killings of rebels and civilians are alleged to have taken place in the Assamakka area during the 2007 Tuareg Insurgency against the Nigerien government.
+Several disputed killings of rebels and civilians are alleged to have taken place in the Assamakka area during the 2007 Tuareg Insurgency against the Nigerian government.